swissvortex/cosmos-opt-api/README.md

 # cosmos-opt-api
-Enhance API endpoints for Cosmos
+Enhance prometheus metrics using the Cosmos API endpoints